docker/docs/docker-for-mac/networking.md

 Ports exposed from Linux are forwarded to the Mac.

 Our current recommendation is to publish a port, or to connect from another container.
-Note that this is what you have to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.
+This is what you need to do even on Linux if the container is on an overlay network, not a bridge network, as these are not routed.

 The command to run the `nginx` webserver shown in [Getting